 Non-WM Affiliate Car Rentals and Personal Vehicle Use

 Reimbursement is permitted for car rental expenses for Non-WM Affiliate and other guests of the University.
 A Non-WM Affiliate is allowed to rent from any rental car agency; however, guests of the University cannot use the Enterprise Contract through the University.
 The most economical type of vehicle available is allowed for reimbursement.
+The universit allows for Compact or Economy rentals only.
+A business justification is required for any larger vehicle class.
 If the guest does not own or have access to a personal car, a car rentals is allowed, however a traveler may not rent a car to travel to the airport and park it for the term of the trip.
 In this instance, the traveler may take a shuttle, rail, or some other form of public transportation.

 Car Rental Refueling and GPS Optional Services

 Travelers must ensure that the rental vehicle is refueled before returning the vehicle to the rental contractor unless an exception is noted.
 Reimbursement will be based on the fuel used and receipts provided.
 Reimbursement must be claimed as a fuel expense on the Expense Report.